tytydraco/yessleep/out/Five_days_ago_I_discovered_the_entrance_to_an_attic_located_below_my_cellar_Theres_someone_whistling_on_the_other_side_of_it.md

 Yesterday, I was standing over the stovetop in my kitchen, forcing undercooked scrambled eggs down my throat as quickly as its muscles would allow me so I could leave for work.
 Retching from the revolting texture, I placed the ceramic plate down on the tile countertop with more power than I intended.
 As a result, a loud *clatter* exploded through the room.
 Briefly, I couldn’t hear the whistling over the sound.
 When the plate stilled, the air had finally stilled, too.

-Pure, unabated silence filled my ears.
-A tremendous wave of relief flooded through my chest.
+Pure, unabated silence filled my ears, which caused a tremendous wave of relief to flood through my chest.
 From where I stood, the cellar door was directly behind me.
 Before I could really savor the relief, that door creaked open, the splintered wood present on the bottom dragging harshly against its frame.

 Reflexively, I spun around.